intel-agency/DotnetAgents/DotnetAgents/docs/Phase1-4_Audit.md

 ---

 ## Next Recommendations
-1. **Phase 2:** Implement `TaskHub` and `ITaskNotificationService`, register SignalR services, and map `/taskHub` before progressing to higher phases.
-2. **Phase 3:** Update `Agent` and `AgentWorkerService` to maintain all new fields and invoke the notification service for status/progress/completion events.
+1. **Phase 3:** Update `Agent` and `AgentWorkerService` to maintain all new fields and invoke the notification service for status/progress/completion events.
-3. **Phase 4:** Add the list and stats endpoints (with pagination/filtering) and expand the task-detail endpoint to return the new fields so downstream UIs can consume them.
+2. **Phase 4:** Add the list and stats endpoints (with pagination/filtering) and expand the task-detail endpoint to return the new fields so downstream UIs can consume them.

 These remediation items should precede any further work (e.g., Phase 5) to ensure the foundation is complete and verifiable.